jessica-richards/oxford-judo-club/Oxford-University-Judo-Club-Constitution.md

 **4.2** The Annual General Meeting will:

-- (a) receive the annual reports of the Committee for the previous year and the annual accounts of the Club for the previous year, the report of the accounts having been approved by the Committee;
+- (a) receive the annual reports of the Committee for the previous year, and the annual accounts of the Club for the previous year, the report of the accounts having been approved by the Committee;
 - (b) receive a report from the Committee on the Club's compliance with paragraph 2 above;
 - (c) elect/appoint Members of the Committee in accordance with paragraphs **19** to accounts of the Club for the previous year, the report of the accounts having been approved by the Committee; **21** inclusive below: the Committee's nominations for the Officers, the Captains (Men and Women), the Chairman, and the Senior Member shall be contained in the notice of the Meeting: any alternative nominations must be seconded and have the consent of the nominee, and must be received in writing by the Secretary not less than seven days before the date of the Meeting: nominations for other Committee Members may be taken from the floor of the meeting;
 - (d) consider any motions of which due notice has been given, and any other relevant business;